rupl/chrisruppel.com/_posts/travel/2015-11-06-mr-christopher.md

 Our problem caused us to stay past our original 30-day <abbr title="Visa on arrival">VOA</abbr>.
 We only thought of and dealt with it a few days before the visa expired, and that caused us stress.

-Thailand has immigration offices in Maehongson, Chiang Mai, and Bangkok.
-We luckily went to Maehongson which is _waaaay_ out on the border of Thailand and Myanmar.
+Thailand has immigration offices in Mae Hong Son, Chiang Mai, and Bangkok.
+We luckily went to Mae Hong Son which is _waaaay_ out on the border of Thailand and Myanmar.
 From Pai, it's about the same distance to Chiang Mai, but due to its remoteness it's also **completely empty** (it also has a magnificent view being on top of a mountain).
 A trip to immigration could very well take you more than a day if there are long lines, so plan accordingly.

 When you go, bring the following: